zaphosting/docs/docs/vserver-linux-joplin.md

 Considering about hosting this service yourself?
 We’ll walk you through every step on how to set it up and configure it, along with everything you need to keep in mind.

+## Install Joplin with the One Click Apps Installer

+You can install **Joplin** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **Joplin**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **Joplin** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 :::danger Linux with Desktop Variant required
 This application can only be installed and used on a Linux system with a graphical user interface; in this example, Ubuntu Desktop 25.04 is used as the reference.